Closing Date: 28th May, 2026

 Foreign Education: If you are using education completed in foreign colleges or universities to meet the qualification requirements, you must show the education credentials have been evaluated by a private organization that specializes in interpretation of foreign education programs and such education has been deemed equivalent to that gained in an accredited U.S. education program; or full credit has been given for the courses at a U.S. accredited college or university.
 If you are qualifying based on foreign education, you must submit proof of creditability of education as evaluated by a credentialing agency.
 For further information, visit: Recognition of Foreign Qualifications | International Affairs Office (ed.gov) (https://sites.ed.gov/international/recognition-of-foreign-qualifications/)

-- 1 year of general professional legal experience; plus
+- 1 year of general professional legal experience from any area of expertise; plus

 - 1 year of professional legal tax experience

-- 1 year of general professional legal experience; plus
+- 1 year of general professional legal experience from any area of expertise; plus

 - 2 years of professional legal tax experience